Yarn vs npm

 To imagine what would move yarn 2+ to be my everyday package manager:

-• Ship yarn like a normal module where the version you have is the latest
+like a normal module where the version you have is the latest - Make the

-• Make the node_modules linker be default behavior out of the box
+linker be default behavior out of the box - Make running

 This means you get a 'traditional' / 'works how node works' / 'loose' setup for most projects and give folks the chance to opt-in to more restrictive and powerful options.
 This pattern works well for TypeScript, people migrate to strict in bigger projects all the time.